-Place the tube containing the homogenate on the benchtop at room temperature for 2-3 min.
-7. Centrifuge for 15 min at 12,000 x g at 4°C. After centrifugation, heat the centrifuge up to room temperature if the same centrifuge will be used for the next centrifugation steps.
-After centrifugation, the sample separates into 3 phases: an upper, colorless, aqueous phase containing RNA; a white interphase; and a lower, red, organic phase.
-For tissues with an especially high fat content, an additional, clear phase may be visible below the red, organic phase.
+- Place the tube containing the homogenate on the benchtop at room temperature for 2-3 min. - 7.
+Centrifuge for 15 min at 12,000 x g at 4°C. After centrifugation, heat the centrifuge up to room temperature if the same centrifuge will be used for the next centrifugation steps.
+After centrifugation, the sample separates into 3 phases: an upper colorless aqueous phase containing RNA, a white interphase, and a lower red organic phase.
 The volume of the aqueous phase should be approximately 350 μl.

-Note: If you want to purify a separate miRNA-enriched fraction, follow the steps in Appendix A (page 40) after performing this step.
+Note: If you want to purify a separate miRNA-enriched fraction, follow the steps in Appendix A (page 35) after performing this step.

-Transfer the upper aqueous phase to a new collection tube (supplied).
+Transfer the upper aqueous phase to a new collection tube (not supplied).
 Add 1.5 volumes (usually 525 μl) of 100% ethanol and mix thoroughly by pipetting up and down several times.
 Do not centrifuge.
 Continue without delay with step 9.

-A precipitate may form after addition of ethanol, but this will not affect the RNeasy procedure.
+A precipitate may form after addition of ethanol, but this will not affect the procedure.

-Pipet up to 700 μl of the sample, including any precipitate that may have formed, into an RNeasy Mini spin column in a 2 ml collection tube (supplied).
+Pipet up to 700 μl of the sample, including any precipitate that may have formed, into an RNeasy MinElute spin column in a 2 ml collection tube (supplied).
 Close the lid gently and centrifuge at ≥8000 x g (≥10,000 rpm) for 15 s at room temperature.
-Discard the flowthrough.
+Discard the flow-through.\

-10. Repeat step 9 using the remainder of the sample.
-Discard the flow-through.
+10.Repeat step 9 using the remainder of the sample.
+Discard the flow-through.\ Reuse the collection tube in step 11.

-Optional: If performing optional on-column DNase digestion (see "Important points before starting"), follow the steps in Appendix B (page 44) after performing this step.
-11.
+Optional: If performing optional on-column DNase digestion (see "Important points before starting"), follow steps 1-4 on page 39 after performing this step.